 Explore an Ice Cave

 In hidden parts of Iceland’s glaciers, there are caves entirely made from ice.
 Which, on the surface, could sound a little basic.
 But it’s only when you’ve donned your crampons, trekked across the open glacier and got up close to the cave you see the beauty of it.
 Every shade of blue on the Farrow & Ball colour palette can be found here.
 And then there’s the bubbles.
 Tiny, glistening pockets of ancient air trapped in the ice are oddly fascinating.
 Driving across a snowy tundra in a 4×4 monster truck adds a certain something too.
-Reykjavik Excursions can get you to the Katla Volcano Ice Cave, along with stops at the Seljalandsfoss and Skogafoss waterfalls.
+Arctic Adventures can get you to the Katla Volcano Ice Cave, along with stops at the Seljalandsfoss and Skogafoss waterfalls.
 You’ll also see plenty of Icelandic landscapes – think volcanoes, glaciers and plains – on route.
 Expect to pay £165 for the full day tour.

 See the Northern Lights